CINCINNATI — Golan Marom may not be from the West End, but he said feels a connection to the buildings in the neighborhood anyway.

 Marom’s plans are a steep departure from the original plans to redevelop Heberle.
 He said there were once plans to turn the school into a luxury housing space within a larger project to revitalize up to 20 blocks in the West End.
 He also said the expansive project was being coordinated by an entity that no longer exists, and that he is now solely the owner of Heberle.
 Marom would not say much about the entity or specify his or Zada Development’s involvement with the prior project.

-Cincinnati Public Schools' Kathleen Crable, the Heberle School and the nearby Lafayette Bloom School on Bank Street were sold to Eli Alkobi in 2012 for $60,000 each.
+According to Cincinnati Public Schools' Kathleen Crable, the Heberle School and the nearby Lafayette Bloom School on Bank Street were sold to Eli Alkobi in 2012 for $60,000 each.
 Alkobi did not respond to WCPO's efforts to contact him for this story.

 Because he has pivoted to creating housing that is more affordable, Marom is back to the drawing board in determining costs and the construction process.
 It is uncertain when development will start, and Golan said he will have to reapply for the tax credit he previously received to renovate the building from the Ohio Historic Preservation Tax Credit Program.
 He declined to share estimates about the project's cost or the rates of the lofts.